harcokuppens/clean-classic-helloworld/README.md

 The HelloWorld project comes with an already configure `Eastwood.yml` configuration file, which specifies all libraries in the clean distribution in `clean/lib/` so they are available in the Eastwood language server in vscode.

-Please note that the devcontainer is built specifically for the `x64` architecture.
+Please note that the devcontainer is build specifically for the `x64` architecture.
 Nevertheless, it works seamlessly on Mac and Windows machines with the `ARM64` architecture thanks to Docker Desktop’s support for `QEMU` emulation for `ARM64`.

 ### Platforms the Clean compiler supports

 On all platforms you can run Clean within the vscode devcontainer which runs `X64` Clean on linux.
 However you can also install Clean locally on your system and use it directly there.

-We advice to use this devcontainer  because then you can also use all the features of the  Eastwood language server in vscode.
+We advice to use the vscode devcontainer because then you can also use all the features of the  Eastwood language server in vscode.

 Per architecture we specify which operating systems support Clean: